ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tECEirr roa Cubino Meat, To
+ECEirr roa Cubino Meat, To
 one gallon of water take 1 lbs. of salt, lb.
 of sugar, J oz. of saltpetre, J oz. of potash.
 In this ratio tho pickle can be increased to